pragya-jain-00/Sudoku-Solver/README.md

 # Sudoku-Solver
-These are implementations various of approaches to solve sudoku
+These are implementations various of approaches to solve sudoku game.